algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 This program has a single _global_ _key/value pair_ to store the number of times the program was called.
 The _key_ is the string "counter" and the _value_ will be defined as an integer when the application is created below.

-- `byte “counter”` places the bytes representing the string “counter” on the stack
+- `byte "counter"` places the bytes representing the string "counter" on the stack
-- `dup` duplicates that, so now “counter” is on the stack twice
+- `dup` duplicates that, so now "counter" is on the stack twice
-- `app_global_get` pops the top of the stack, looks within _global_ for the _key_ “counter” and places the _value_ back on top of the stack.
+- `app_global_get` pops the top of the stack, looks within _global_ for the _key_ "counter" and places the _value_ back on top of the stack.

 #### Perform Program Logic

 The program now has the current value for "counter" and will increment this value.
 A copy of this value will be stored in scratch space for use below.
 Note: scratch space is accessible by the program only during run-time and cannot persist any values after execution completes.

 - `int 1` places the integer 1 on the stack
-- `+` pops two elements from the stack (the _value_ for “counter” and int 1), sums them, and places the result back on top of the stack
+- `+` pops two elements from the stack (the _value_ for "counter" and int 1), sums them, and places the result back on top of the stack
 - `dup` duplicates the to top most value on the stack
 - `store 0` pops the duplicate value from the stack and moves it to the first position within scratch space.